 The earliest railroad crossing accessory dates back to the mid 1960s and represents the crossing gates of an older Japanese railroad crossing.
 It uses a round red base like the standing trees or signals.
 The accessory bases at this time were not stamped with any manufacturing information.

-In 1970 this much more stylish railroad crossing (ふみきり) appeared.
+In 1970 this much more stylish Railroad Crossing (ふみきり) appeared.
 This was sold as both an individual accessory and in several sets.
 The crossing gates have counterweights that keep them lifted until a train comes and depresses the rails making up the middle of the crossing which are linked into the arms, causing them to drop while the train is passing like a real railroad crossing.
-Early versions have thinner boom arm supports and a somewhat crude looking pin mechanism, but I do not currently own a crossing of this type to show.
-My earliest crossing is of the updated type with plastic peg boom arm axles that was in use by 1974.

 By 1980 the boom arms and pivot were changed slightly to use a screw to hold the boom arms in place.
 It seems that the toolings for the older style of crossing may have been sent to Hong Kong and used in the Palitoy Discovery Time sets.

-Railroad crossing signs were also separately fitted, although they were round pegs in the older style and squared clip connectors that probably better prevent the signs from becoming choking hazards on the newer style.
+Railroad crossing signs were also separately fitted, although they were round pegs in the older styles and squared clip connectors that probably better prevent the signs from becoming choking hazards on the newer screwed style.
 The updated crossing has a larger Tomy manufacturing mark on the bottom.
 These crossings were only produced in Japan aside from some odd offshoots like the Hong Kong Palitoy version.
 In West Germany, Stelco produced a crossing based on this design but with an original tooling and rubber band boom arm mechanism instead of counterweights.

 In 1983 an electronic crossing that flashed the crossing lights and chimed a buzzer as a train passes was released.
 It is covered in more detail here.
 This crossing used the older style of unstickered crossing gate tooling as used on the 1970s crossing up into the 2000s.

 Beginning in 1978 a small half-straight long railroad crossing with a shed that houses a bell which rings when the wheels of a train pass was introduced as 音入りふみきり or Railroad Crossing with Sound.
-This was a very long-standing scenery part and was given the J-18 designation in the late 1980s.
-The name also changed from ふみきり to 踏切.
-There are several set variants.
+The individual release includes a half straight rail to help integrate it into layouts.

 In 2008 the Railroad Crossing with Sound was replaced by the revised Tomica Town-compatible J-18 小さな踏切 Small Railroad Crossing, which incorporates the same shed tooling on a new base.